aadsm/jsmediatags/README.md

 Intended to be the next version of https://github.com/aadsm/JavaScript-ID3-Reader.

 NOTE: DO NOT USE
 This is a work in progress.
-Currently only NodeJS, Browser and ID3v2 tags are supported.
 The API is most likely to change during development.

 ## Current Support